-In fiscal year 2018 the Academy entered into a fifteen year lease purchase agreement to replace the Facility Central Plant in the main academic building.
-The interest component of the lease payments are due and payable on May 1 and November 1 of each year and principal payments are due May 1 of each year, commencing May 1, 2019 and terminating May 1, 2033.
+In Fiscal Year 2018, the Academy entered into a fifteen year lease purchase agreement to replace the Facility Central Plant in the main academic building.
+The interest component of the lease payments are due and payable on May 1 and November 1 of each year at a rate of 6% and principal payments are due May 1 of each year, commencing May 1, 2019 and terminating May 1, 2033.